nunobrum/spicelib/doc/utilities/readme_update.rst

 Usage
 =====

-The readme_update.exe can be used directly from a command line if the Python's Scripts folder is included in the PATH environment variable.
+The readme_update can be used directly from a command line if the Python's Scripts folder is included in the PATH environment variable.
 If not, the full path to the executable must be provided.

     .. code-block:: bash

-        readme_update.exe <path_to_md_file>
+        readme_update <path_to_md_file>